 Chart 7.6-1.
-(Source: DAODAS Division of Operations, Block Grant Set-Aside Analysis, FY01-06)
+(Source: DAODAS Division of Operations, Block Grant Set-Aside Analysis, FY04-08)

-In addition, DAODAS requires that each county authority be nationally accredited through CARF and state licensed through DHEC.
+In addition, DAODAS requires that each county authority be nationally accredited through CARF and state licensed by the S.C.
+Department of Health and Environmental Control (DHEC).
 Each member of the provider network has maintained CARF accreditation.
 In fact, South Carolina was the first state to have each of its public providers receive national accreditation on its first attempt.
 This effort is ongoing and is a key requirement for contracting with the department to provide substance abuse services.
 In addition, each provider is surveyed by DHEC to ensure the health and safety of the facilities and that the programs offered are of adequate quality.

 DAODAS and its local partners have also participated in the federally required Youth Access to Tobacco Study to reduce South Carolina youth's ability to purchase tobacco products.
 This federal law requires states to conduct annual, random, unannounced inspections of a statewide sample of tobacco vendors to assess their compliance with the state law (§17-17-500) that prohibits retailers from selling tobacco products to minors.
-Continuing a steady decline in this rate, the department documented a purchase rate of 11.6% in federal fiscal year 2009, down to 10.8% in FFY2010.
+Continuing a steady decline in this rate, the department documented a purchase rate of 11.6% in FFY09, down to 10.8% in FFY10 and 7.9% in FFY11.
+This is well below the federal requirement of 20%, and the FFY10 result achieves a goal of Governor Sanford's: to reduce the rate of youth access to tobacco to no more than 10%.
+DAODAS has surpassed the expected outcome.
 By continuing to successfully achieve this requirement, the department has forestalled a possible 40% cut in SAPT Block Grant funding.
 The following chart details this trend.

 Chart 7.6-2.
-(Source: DAODAS Division of Operations, Management Information and Research Section; 2010 Youth Access to Tobacco Study, Ages 14-17)
+(Source: DAODAS Division of Operations, Management Information and Research Section; Federal Fiscal Year 2011 Youth Access to Tobacco Study, Ages 14-17)